bradeneast/bradeneast.com/posts/_published/simple pull-to-refresh.md

 }
 ```

 To detect when the content is "pulled" downward, we need to use a `scroll` event listener on the list.
-This function shows the loader for 2 seconds if the content is scrolled to less than `1`.
+This function shows the loader for 2 seconds if the content is scrolled to less than `3px` from the top.
 Let's also wrap it in `requestAnimationFrame()` for better performance.

 ```javascript
 const scrollingList = document.querySelector('.scrollingList');